-The Company received a non-refundable upfront payment of \$25.0 million from Regeneron upon execution of the Regeneron Agreement, and has received an aggregate of \$20.0 million of additional payments for research funding from Regeneron under the Regeneron agreement.
-In addition, Regeneron may have to pay the Company additional amounts in the future consisting of up to an aggregate of \$100 million of option exercise fees, in each case as specified in the Regeneron Agreement.
-Regeneron must also pay the Company high single digit royalties as a percentage of net sales for ICPs to targets for which it has exclusive rights, and low single digit royalties as a percentage of net sales on any non-ICP product comprising a target generated by the Company through the use of Regeneron's proprietary mice.
-The Company must pay Regeneron mid-single to low-double digit royalties as a percentage of net sales of ICPs to targets for which the Company has exercised exclusive rights, and low-to mid-single digit royalties as a percentage of net sales of targeting moieties generated from the Company's license to use Regeneron's proprietary mice.
-Royalties are payable until the longer of the expiration or invalidity of the licensed patent rights or 12 years from first commercial sale.
+Financial Terms.
+The Company received a non-refundable upfront payment of \$25.0 million from Regeneron upon execution of the Regeneron Agreement, has received an aggregate of \$20.0 million of additional payments for research funding from Regeneron as of March 31, 2021.
+In addition, Regeneron may have to pay the Company additional amounts in the future consisting of up to an aggregate of \$100.0 million of option exercise fees, as specified in the Regeneron Agreement.
+Regeneron must also pay the Company high single digit royalties as a percentage of net sales for ICPs to targets for which it has exclusive rights, and low single digit royalties as a percentage of net sales on any non-ICP product comprising a targeting moiety generated by the Company through the use of Regeneron's proprietary mice.
+The Company must pay Regeneron mid-single to low double digit, but less than teens, of royalties as a percentage of net sales of ICPs to targets for which the Company has exercised exclusive rights, and low to mid-single digit of royalties as a percentage of net sales of targeting moieties generated from the Company's license to use Regeneron's proprietary mice.
+Royalties are payable until the longer of the expiration or invalidity of the licensed patent rights or twelve (12) years from first commercial sale.